-Rhode Island CPA requirements
+Rhode Island CPA Requirements

 Wondering how to become a CPA in Rhode Island?
 Your first step should always be to check the Rhode Island CPA requirements, because the Rhode Island Board of Accountancy will ultimately license you.
 This page serves as a resource for Rhode Island CPA and CPE requirements.

-Rhode Island CPA Exam requirements
+Rhode Island CPA Exam Requirements

 • 24 semester hours in accounting